 The good news is that blossom end rot will usually go away on its own.
 Yay!

 This seems to be a condition that most plants will grow out of.
-So if your first round of tomatoes goes all brown and mushy on the bottom, don’t panic!
+So whether you try one of the blossom end rot treatments or not, your plants will likely recover with the next round of fruit.

 There are some types of tomatoes that are more prone to blossom end rot.
 We’ve certainly experienced years where we lost most of the tomatoes on some plants due to blossom end rot.

 Paste type tomatoes do seem to be more prone to this problem while it is less common in cherry tomatoes.

 If you find that your veggie patch is plagued by blossom end rot this year, the first thing to do is check your watering schedule and get a soil test to make sure that your soil is within the appropriate pH range.